unifhy-org/unifhy/how-to-build-documentation.rst

-How to build the documentation for `cm4twc`
+How to build the documentation for `unifhy`
 ===========================================

 Using GitHub Actions workflow and GitHub CLI